raushan01kmd-cmd/raushandemo/README.md

 # raushandemo
-This is my first git repository author - Raushan kumar
+This is my first git repository you can do more author - Raushan kumar